jessbennett/Digital-Monsters-DAMP/README.md

-# Digimon V-Pet for ESP32/Arduino
+# Digimon

-We have Digimon: Agumon!!

-Let's try to Digivolve 📟
+Mission: "To put the-digi in Digital Monsters"

 This is an early version of a Digimon VPet for the ESP32 and other Arduino compatible devices